-CranioSacral therapy is a complimentary and alternative health care that focuses on disorders of the musculoskeletal system and the nervous system, and the effect of these disorders on general health.
+CranioSacral therapy is a complimentary and alternative health care that focuses on disorders of the musculoskeletal system, the nervous system, the deep fluid body, and the effect of these disorders on general health.
 Craniosacral care adresses the bones in the skull, the soft tissue in the skull, and their relationships with the sacrum through the dura of the spine.
-Although the therapy addresses the bones in the skull, the work is not “manipulating bones”.
+Biodynamic craniosacral goes deeper into the fluid matrix following rhythms deep within the system that nourishes the nervous system, the fascia systems, and that connects our body originating from early embryological stages.
 A therapeutic procedure performed by a therapist uses a sustained contact in a precise way to release compressions where the plates in the skull join, and to release tightness in the soft tissue that surrounds these plates to restore the fluidity that feeds the nervous system.
+Biodynamic craniosacral dives right into the fluids releasing old straining patterns that pull on fascial systems.

 The cranium has an integrated web of blood supply and nerve branches that easily get tight, impinged, and compressed.
 When the soft tissue gets tight, this can pull on the plates in the skull and actually distort their shape, which then disrupts neurological communications between the brain and the cells, tissues, and organs of the body.